GTON-capital/GTON-Network/packages/contracts/docs/L1StandardBridge.md

-*The L1 ETH and ERC20 Bridge is a contract which stores deposited L1 funds and standard tokens that are in use on L2.
+*The L1 GCD and ERC20 Bridge is a contract which stores deposited L1 funds and standard tokens that are in use on L2.
 It synchronizes a corresponding L2 Bridge, informing it of deposits and listening to it for newly finalized withdrawals.*

 ## Methods